These African Presidents have been in power for so long that they have become synonymous with their countries.

 José Eduardo dos Santos became President of Angola in 1979, after the death of Angola’s first president, Agostinho Neto, on 10 September 1979.

-Jose Eduardo Dos Santos remains at the helm of affairs in Angola; he is not expected to leave power anytime soon.
+Jose Eduardo Dos Santos remains at the helm of affairs in Angola, although, he has announced that he wouldn’t contest the next national elections.

 1. Teodoro Obiang Nguema Mbasogo (1979-till date)